ColmSam2319/portfolio_project_three/README.md

 ![intro message](Assets/images/generating-boards.png)

 - The grid with the numbers for the rows and the letters for the columns to guide the player in how to select locations.
 The printing will iterate for the number of columns.
-The 5 ennemy ships are randomly generated on the grid (but of course not displayed):
+The 5 enemy ships are randomly generated on the grid (but of course not displayed):

 ![enter-col](Assets/images/enter-col.png)